joshwnj/css-modules-starter-kit/README.md

 CSS Modules Starter Kit
 ====

-Get started with CSS Modules in a less scary way.
+Get started with CSS Modules

 The `master` branch has the bare minimum: